 “But five years older than Tommy.
 Anyway, why are they playing this slow love song?”

-“Big headed sod.
-Why can’t you get here in the weeknights?
-There are a lot of really good dancers here, but in the free session at the end, Tommy is the only decent one in here who can jive nearly as good as you.”
+“Big-headed sod.
+Why can’t you get here in the week some nights?
+There are a lot of really good dancers here but in the free session at the end, Tommy is the only one who can jive nearly as good as you.”

-Kenny glanced over to Tommy before looking back at Penny.
+Kenny glanced over at Tommy before looking back at Penny.
 "What, do you have to lure him with a tube of Smarties?"

 Penny laughed at his comment before continuing.
 "So, will you make an effort in the week then?"